LabHive/LabHive/API_MOCK/specification.md

 * `humanSkills`, `equipment`, `advice` are optional
-* Humans can search for labs and equipment (in case they have access to equipment)
+* Everyone can search for labs and filter for equipment and advice (in case they have access to equipment)
 * Labs can search for:
     * Equipment
     * Humans